plut/infinity_compiler/guide/src/lua_core.md

  - `simod.schema.items.fields`: list of fields and types, as key-pair values;
  - `simod.schema.items.is_subresource`: `nil` since this is not a subresource (otherwise `true`);

+The type of a given field is indicated as a string; it is one of `"integer"`, `"text"`, `"strref"`, `"resref"`, or `"subresource"`.
+The `"subresource"` value is special: it indicates that the field's value in a concrete resource will be a vector of values of the subresource type.
+The subresource will use the schema built as `name_subresource`;
+for example, since `simod.schema.items.abilities = "subresource"`,
+for each item, say `ring04`, `ring04.abilities` is a vector whose elements follow the `simod.schema.items_abilities` schema.